KiranLDA/PAMLrManual/docs/07-accuracy.md

 # Classification accuracy {#accuracy}

 To illustrate classification accuracy, here we compare two classifications of flapping migration.
-The first is using the inbuilt `classifyFLAP` function, the second is using pressure change.
-Both are then compared using `compareCLASS` and `confusionMAT`.
+The first is using the inbuilt `classify_flap` function, the second is using pressure change.
+Both are then compared using `compare_classifications` and `compare_confusion_matrix`.

 ## Classify migratory flapping flight

-Once a classification has been performed (here we use the example of a hoopoe, as it's migratory flight can be prediction using `classifyFLAP`)
+Once a classification has been performed (here we use the example of a hoopoe, as it's migratory flight can be prediction using `classify_flap`)

 ```r